Keeping Shuswap Lake free of invasive mussels

 The good news is the mussels are not known to be present in Shuswap Lake, or anywhere in BC.
+Nor are they established in Alberta, Saskatchewan, Washington, Idaho or Oregon.
 Let’s keep it that way!

 This boat spends its time in mussel-infested waters.
 Consequently, adult mussels have colonized on the hull.
 Photo: Columbia Shuswap Invasive Species Society

 One of the most common ways that zebra and quagga mussels move from one waterbody to another is on watercraft and fishing gear, which can become contaminated with mussels if they’ve been used in a lake or river where the mussels are present.

 Adult mussels can attach themselves directly, and juvenile mussels float freely in trapped water.
 There are many places they could be: the bilge, ballast, bait bucket, anchor, hull, trailer, prop, engine coolant system – and that’s just for boats.
 They could also be “hiding” on kayaks, canoes, stand up paddleboards, waders or water toys.
 They’re not easy to spot – fully grown adult mussels are the size of your thumbnail, newly established adult mussels are only a millimetre or two, and juvenile mussels are smaller than a grain of sand.

 SWC's Bringing a Watercraft to BC poster.
 See larger view.

 There’s more.
 If the mussels become established in the Shuswap – and it would only take one contaminated watercraft to enable that – they are virtually impossible to get rid of.
 If they’re introduced to the Shuswap, they’d be here to stay.
 And, worse yet, they reproduce at alarmingly high rates.
 A few mussels could become millions in a year.